Protesters demand Iran's leaders quit after military admits it hit plane

 Iran’s president said it was a “disastrous mistake” and apologised.
 But a top Revolutionary Guards commander added to public fury when he said he had told the authorities on the same day as the crash that an Iranian missile had struck the plane.

 The Guards’ top commander, Hossein Salami, said “we are more upset than anyone over the incident”, state media reported.
-Another commander said Iran had no intention to conceal the cause of the crash.
+Another commander said Iran did not intend to conceal the cause.

 But others said Iran’s enemies, a term usually used to refer to Washington and its allies, were exploiting the incident.